 MV Finlaggan Ferry passenger areas - for more views watch the video below

 There are no services on 25 December and 1 January.
-Latest check in before departure for vehicles from Kennacraig 30 minutes, from Port Ellen and Port Askaig 45 minutes.
+Latest check in before departure for vehicles from Kennacraig is 30 minutes, from Port Ellen and Port Askaig it's 30 minutes as well.
 Latest passengers check in travelling from all ports 10 minutes.
 Contact information: Kennacraig tel 01880 730253 or Port Ellen tel 01496 302209.
 For reservations call +44 (0)8000 66 5000.
-Prices for a car and two passengers are from £78 (winter season) to £115 (summer season).
+Prices for a car and two passengers are around £95.

 The ferry leaves Kennacraig and sails down West Loch Tarbert, after 20 minutes the Isle of Gigha comes in sight.
 As the ferry leaves the loch the majestic Paps of Jura are visible to your right, offering beautiful and, depending on the weather conditions, sometimes breathtaking views.
 The ferry now sails on the Sound of Jura and Islay becomes clearly visible ahead of you.
 The passage through the Sound of Jura offers sometimes views of Minky Wales, Dolphins and occasionally a basking Shark.
 Also Gannets and several other sea-birds are regulars on this crossing.
 It's therefore advisable to take your binoculars on board of the ferry.